rearc/cyber-quest/README.md

 ### Part 3: Additional Steps

 #### Data Normalization
- - Using an open cybersecurity data model framework create a "normalized" view of your original parsed dataframe
+ - Using any open cybersecurity data model framework create a "normalized" view of your original parsed dataframe

 #### Write the result to a fictitious `alert` table
- - Package the result of the detection as an alert row in a new dataframe
+ - Package the result of the detection as an alert row in a new dataframe that would theoretically be used by an analyst during triage
     - Think about what an analyst would need, what metadata would be useful at a high level, how this would be presented on a dashboard